Last Updated: June 2026

 Black tourmaline (boron silicate mineral, Mohs 7–7.5) deflects and creates an active boundary.
 It is the mildest of the three in terms of psychological impact, making it the right starting point for daily wear and for people new to working with protection stones.

 Black obsidian (volcanic glass, Mohs 5–5.5) is a mirror and an amplifier.
 Where tourmaline deflects, obsidian surfaces — it brings repressed material, shadow aspects, and unresolved emotional content toward conscious awareness.
 This makes it extraordinarily useful for deliberate inner work and shadow integration, but difficult to manage as a daily-wear stone for most practitioners.
-We have a dedicated article on the detailed comparison of black tourmaline vs obsidian for those deciding between the two.
+We have a dedicated article on the black tourmaline vs obsidian comparison for those deciding between the two.

 Black onyx (microcrystalline chalcedony, Mohs 6.5–7) is the steadiest of the three.
 Where tourmaline is active and obsidian is confrontational, onyx is simply solid.
 Its primary qualities are endurance, fortitude, and the kind of stability that comes from deep roots rather than active deflection.
 It is frequently recommended during grief, physical recovery, or sustained periods of difficulty requiring consistent resilience.

 The practical guide: daily-wear protection without psychological volatility → black tourmaline.
 Intentional shadow work or inner confrontation → black obsidian.
 Sustained fortitude across a difficult period → black onyx.
-For the full three-stone comparison including which situations call for which, see our complete guide to black protection crystals.
+For the full three-stone comparison including which situations call for which, see our complete guide to black crystals.

 How to Cleanse Black Tourmaline

 Recommended methods.
 Running water for 30 to 60 seconds with clear intention is the most accessible approach; black tourmaline is safe for brief water exposure.
 Burying in dry earth for 24 hours is effective for deep cleansing after sustained heavy use.
 Placing on a selenite plate overnight requires no active attention and is the easiest recurring method.
 Sound cleansing with a Tibetan singing bowl works well for pieces in home placement.
+Full moonlight overnight is the most consistently recommended method for a thorough energetic reset without any handling — set the stone on a windowsill or outdoors on the night of a full moon and retrieve it the following morning.

 After cleansing, hold the stone and set a clear intention for its protective function before returning it to placement or wearing it again.
 This step re-establishes the directional purpose of the stone's work — what it is filtering for, on whose behalf, toward what end.